Alex Mallari

-Alex Christopher Hale Mallari (born March 26, 1987) is a Filipino-American professional basketball player who last played for the Phoenix Super LPG Fuel Masters of the Philippine Basketball Association (PBA).
+Alex Christopher Hale Mallari (born March 26, 1987) is a Filipino-American former professional basketball player in the Philippine Basketball Association (PBA).
 He was selected third overall in the 2012 PBA draft by the Petron Blaze Boosters.

 Amateur career

-Mallari played just one year of college hoops at Lewis-Clark State College in Idaho, before spending the next two years out of the basketball scene.
+In high school, Mallari helped Los Alamitos High School win a championship in the Sunset League.
+He played just one year of college hoops at Lewis-Clark State College in Idaho, before spending the next two years out of the basketball scene.
 In 2011, he came to the Philippines to play in that year's Foundation Cup for the FCA Cultivators.
 During the 2011–12 Aspirants' Cup, he was involved in a freak accident in practice where his teammate poked his left eye.
 He had to get 10 stitches on his eyeball and sported a red left eye for weeks.
 His team only reached the semifinals that conference.
-In his last conference in the D-League, he helped his team earn a spot in the Finals.
+In his last conference in the D-League, he helped his team earn a spot in the finals.